abyssDS/sfmlWiki/Projects.md

 ### Websites/Tools/Other

 * [SFMLUploads.org](http://www.sfmluploads.org): Upload your project archives & screenshots, or codesnippets for inclusion in forums, here.
+* [SimpleSprite](http://en.sfml-dev.org/forums/index.php?topic=10491.0) - A small class designed to emulate the sf::Sprite functionality, and to extend it by adding the ability to set Size directly via a setSize(..) method, and the ability to set per-vertex colors via setVertexColor(int index, sf::Color color)

 ## Language Bindings